 Bobby and June have three children: Cody, Alex, and Jacob.

-Mr. Carter is the founder and has served as Emmanuel’s Hammer’s Executive Director since its inception in 2004.
-Mr. Carter has successfully led Emmanuel’s Hammer through its focus in the Bahamas, to the Gulf Coast of Mississippi after hurricane Katrina in 2005 and now to assisting homeowners in need in the Southeast.
+Mr. Carter is the founder and served as Emmanuel’s Hammer’s Executive Director since its inception in 2004 through 2025.
+Mr. Carter successfully led Emmanuel’s Hammer through its focus in the Bahamas, to the Gulf Coast of Mississippi after hurricane Katrina in 2005 and now to assisting homeowners in need in Upstate South Carolina.

 Mr. Carter is a past Board member of A Child’s Haven which provides therapeutic intervention for developmentally delayed, abused, and neglected young children and their families.
 He has been actively involved in the Commission on Missions at Buncombe Street Methodist Church in Greenville, South Carolina.
 He has either led or participated in dozens of mission trips to Mexico, the Bahamas, Poland, Haiti, Mississippi, Florida and South Carolina.

-Mr. Carter is currently a member of the Finance Committee and Board of Trustees at Zion UMC in Anderson, SC.
+Mr. Carter is currently a member of the Board of Trustees at Zion UMC in Anderson, SC.
 He and his wife Kimberly have two children and four beautiful grandchildren.

 Mr. Freeland is a lifelong resident of Greenville, SC and a graduate of Clemson University with a BS Marketing 1991 and MBA 1992.